Aljendro/Blackhole/README.md

 - blackholes
   - the sites that are considered blackholes
-  - currently, before plugin is loaded, set in js/background.js
 - rate
   - the amount of money that needs to be repaid per minute
   - 0.01 means 1 cent per minute